Why we need your help

 The National Federation of Roofing Contractors recommend ‘swift friendly’ roofing methods as best practice in their guidance here.

-Swifts are NOT vermin or pests; they don’t build nests like other birds, just collect a few downy feathers.
 Swifts make very little noise or mess – the adults clear up their chicks’ waste.
 Most people don’t even know their house has swifts nesting in it.

 How can you help?